Neetesh26/react-conditional-Rendering-Day10/README.md

+Day 10: 🔀 Conditional Rendering

+ Conditional rendering helps you control what gets displayed.
+Here’s an example:
+jsx
+{isLoggedIn ? <Dashboard /> : <Login />};

+How are you handling conditionals in your app? #ReactJS #React30Challenge"

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.